-I’d planned on taking a break from Rocky Road, then Monday my friend Amy sent me a recipe with a note saying
+I’d planned on taking a break from making Rocky Road type candy, then Monday my friend Amy sent me a recipe with a note saying

 This is the best kind of recipe, one sent by a friend and with a history to match.
 It even has an Austin themed name, “Lake Travis Mud”.

-This morning I made a half batch and molded it into an 8 inch pan.
+This morning I made a half batch of the Lake Travis Mud and molded it into an 8 inch pan.
 I melted the chips in a pan set over boiling water, but if you have one you could use a double boiler.
 I’m sure the microwave would work too, just make sure you stir often or use a low heat so that the butterscotch chips melt properly.
 As expected, it was terrific and probably my favorite Rocky Road type candy yet.

 - 12 oz semi-sweet chocolate chips -- I used Ghirardelli 58% chocolate pieces for this